Graduate

-Temple University’s Anthropology MA and PhD degree programs are designed for those who are seriously passionate about working hard towards furthering their anthropology education.
+Temple University’s Anthropology MA degree program is designed for those who are seriously passionate about working hard towards furthering their anthropology education.
 If you’re accepted into the program, you’ll conduct exciting fieldwork and learn the skills you need to join the ranks of Temple grads performing groundbreaking anthropology work in academic and professional settings.
-Learn more about admissions into our graduate programs and funding your education.
+Learn more about admissions into our graduate program and funding your education.

 Graduate Programs